 Seriously, are you trying to show me your belly button?
 No?
 Then, you want me to look at your breasts, right?
 Not the case?
-I see, maybe it’s the crack of your behind you want me to see.
-When folks dress sexy at church, I’m like “huh?”
-It made me wonder why do women dress sexy for church?
+I see, maybe it’s the crack of your behind you want me and the entire world to see.
+When folks dress sexy at church, I’m usually like “huh?”
+What is up with that?
+This whole notion made me wonder why do women dress sexy for church?

-Before you navigate away from Godsy Girl, assuming I’ve completely lost my mind, let me explain.
+Before you navigate away from Godsy Girl, assuming I’ve completely lost my mind, let me explain this whole line of thinking.

 Women do what for WHAT???